Hedgehog2484/TelegramBotTemplate/README.md

 poetry install
 poetry run python3 __main__.py
 ```
-3) You will see that bot started in terminal
+3) You will see in the terminal that the bot is running.